larrykluger/Register-Plus-Redux/readme.txt

 Register Plus offered two different CAPTCHA methods, a simple random CAPTCHA and reCAPTCHA.
 The simple one randomly created a 5-character sequence on a background image with two random lines drawn across the image, this CAPTCHA would be very easy for any OCR program to decipher as the characters were not modified in anyway and contrast was high.  reCAPTCHA is a great idea, but there is another plugin, [WP-reCAPTCHA](http://wordpress.org/extend/plugins/wp-recaptcha/) endorsed by the reCAPTCHA developers that can be used to add reCAPTCHA to the registration page.
 I also endorse the use of that plugin for that purpose.

 = Didn't Register Plus have a feature to allow duplicate e-mail addresses? = Register Plus did have a feature that allowed multiple users to register with the same e-mail address.
 I'm not sure when that stopped working for Register Plus, but I can assure you, that method doesn't work in WordPress 3.0 and will not work in any future revision.
 Register Plus' method was pretty simple, if the email_exists error is thrown, unthrow it.
 Well, that works, to a degree, but once WordPress actually builds the user it chokes up and unpleasant things happen, in my experience.
-I'll leave this feature to brigher minds then my own to fix.
+I'll leave this feature to brighter minds then my own to fix.

 = Things to Keep in Mind =
 Really more for me than you, but who's nitpicking.